m-vers/Excercise-Program-Builder/forkDocs.md

 - Prettier can help with readability.
 Link here https://prettier.io/
 - No need for react router if we are not switching pages, if partial redirect(navigate to a different part, then simple "a" tag can suffice our needs)
 - Routes should be separated from pages for better maintainability
+- To create mock data to finish app or test some stuff out, there a website https://dummyjson.com/ (so no need to rely too much on rapid api)

 Errors:
 - Mixing yarn and npm in the same repo can cause bugs =>